Bilqees Khanum: Career

 Khanum started her singing career in 1964 from Radio Pakistan.
 She was one of the artists who applied during PTV's initial test transmission in 1965.
 She sang several patriotic songs during the 1965 India-Pakistan War.
 Her vocalization of poet Habib Jalib's "Mat samjho hum nay bhula diya, Ye mitti tumko pyari thee, Iss mitti main hee sula diya" was a memorial tribute to the war heroes of 1965.

 According to a major newspaper of Pakistan, "Bilquis Khanum's main contribution has been singing voluntarily for Pakistan Army on the front lines during the 1965 War".

 Khanum also performed as a playback singer for some Lollywood movies.
 She sang under the music direction of Khalil Ahmad, Nashad, G.A.
 Chishti, Nisar Bazmi, Sohail Rana, Bakhshi Wazir, Rehman Verma, Safdar Hussain, and others.
 Her singing career lasted for over 45 years.

 Personal life

-Bilqees Khanum met the notable sitar player of Mewati gharana of India, Ustad Rais Khan at Karachi in 1978.
+Bilqees Khanum met the notable sitar player of Mewati gharana of India, Ustaad Rais Khan (1939 - 2017) at Karachi in 1978.
 At the time, he was visiting Pakistan for a concert.
 Their few meetings soon "blossomed into love".

-In 1980, Khanum married the Indian classical music sitarist Ustaad Raees Khan (1939 - 2017), who later got Pakistani nationality and settled in Karachi in 1986 with his fourth wife Khanum.
+In 1980, Khanum married Rais Khan, who later got Pakistani nationality and settled in Karachi in 1986 with his fourth wife Khanum.

-Bilqees Khanum and Ustad Rais Khan had two sons, Farhan Rais Khan and Hazoor Hasnain Rais Khan.
+Bilqees Khanum and Rais Khan had two sons, Farhan Rais Khan and Hazoor Hasnain Rais Khan.
 Both of them are sitar players like their famous father and live in Pakistan.